Skip to content

 Avast Cleanup Premium bundles six optimization functions into one tool.
 According to Avast’s official product page, the software targets 5 key areas of system slowdown: junk files, registry bloat, startup programs, browser clutter, and disk fragmentation.

-The scan took about 4 minutes.
-The cleanup process took another 2 minutes.
-Disk space recovered immediately and showed up in File Explorer right after the cleanup.
+The scan runs in a few minutes, and the cleanup itself is quick.
+Disk space recovered shows up immediately in File Explorer right after the cleanup.

 #Does Avast Cleanup Premium Improve Performance?

-The boot time improvement came mainly from the Sleep mode feature, which prevents non-essential apps from launching at startup.
-In our testing, this single feature delivered the most noticeable speed difference.
+The biggest gains typically come from three areas: faster boot times, recovered disk space, and quicker browser startup.
+The boot time improvement comes mainly from the Sleep mode feature, which prevents non-essential apps from launching at startup.
+This single feature usually delivers the most noticeable speed difference.

 If you’re dealing with specific registry errors on Windows, a dedicated fix may be more effective than a general cleanup tool.
 You can also try fixing invalid registry values manually through the Registry Editor.